jbdemonte/jbdemonte/README.md

 I'm **Jean-Baptiste Demonte**, a passionate full-stack developer and freelance engineer.
 I've been writing code for over 20 years — it's both my job and my hobby.

-I’ve spent most of my career working in startups, often from scratch — designing systems, building teams, shipping products.
+I’ve spent most of my career in startups, often from the ground up — designing systems, building teams, and shipping real products.
 Along the way, I’ve also been **CTO and co-founder**, leading tech teams, scaling products, and helping raise funding for ambitious projects.
 I love environments where I can have real impact, learn fast, and shape things from the ground up.

 Today I focus on **Go**, **TypeScript**, and **React**, and I care deeply about clean code, good architecture, and developer experience.
 I'm also into **retro-gaming**, AI, and regularly follow MOOCs to keep learning.

 Whenever I can, I contribute to open source — it’s my way of giving back 🌍

 ---